ajalt/clikt/docs/commands.md

 The parent command will [`run`][run] once, and each subcommand will `run` once each time they're called.

-### Parsing multiple subcommands
+!!! warning

-Note that enabling `allowMultipleSubcommands` will disable [`allowInterspersedArgs`][interspersed] on the command and all its subcommands.
+    Enabling `allowMultipleSubcommands` will disable [`allowInterspersedArgs`][interspersed]
+    on the command and all its subcommands.
 If both were allowed to be enabled at the same time, then not all command lines could be parsed unambiguously.

-When parsing in this mode, tokens are consumed greedily by a subcommand until it encounters an argument token it doesn't support, at which point the parent command resumes parsing where the subcommand left off.
-This means that if you have a subcommand with an [`argument().multiple()`][argument.multiple] parameter, you won't be able to call any other subcommands after that one, since it will consume the rest of the command line.

     Subcommands of a command with `allowMultipleSubcommands=true` can themselves have subcommands, but cannot have `allowMultipleSubcommands=true`.

 [argument.multiple]:             api/clikt/com.github.ajalt.clikt.parameters.arguments/multiple.html